UPPMAX/HPC-python/docs/day4/ml.rst

    * - Community and Support
      - Large, extensive documentation
      - Large, growing rapidly
-     - Large, extensive documentation and community support
+     - Large, extensive documentation but community support fading away

 In this course we will look at examples for these, and show how you run them at our centres.

 The loading are slightly different at the clusters
+   - C3SE:
+      - For TensorFlow: ``module load TensorFlow/2.15.1-foss-2023a-CUDA-12.1.1``
+      - For Pytorch: ``PyTorch-bundle/2.1.2-foss-2023a-CUDA-12.1.1``
+      - Datasets and models: `Many <https://www.c3se.chalmers.se/documentation/software/machine_learning/datasets/>`_
-   - UPPMAX: All tools are available from the module ``python_ML_packages/3.11.8``
+   - UPPMAX:
+      - For TensorFlow: install yourself
+      - For Pytorch: ``PyTorch/2.6.0-foss-2024a``
+      - Bianca has all tools in : ``python_ML_packages/3.9.5``
    - HPC2N:
       - For TensorFlow ``ml GCC/12.3.0  OpenMPI/4.1.5 TensorFlow/2.15.1-CUDA-12.1.1 scikit-learn/1.4.2 Tkinter/3.11.3 matplotlib/3.7.2``
       - For the Pytorch: ``ml GCC/12.3.0  OpenMPI/4.1.5 PyTorch/2.1.2-CUDA-12.1.1 scikit-learn/1.4.2 Tkinter/3.11.3 matplotlib/3.7.2``
    - LUNARC:
       - For TensorFlow ``module load GCC/11.3.0 Python/3.10.4 SciPy-bundle/2022.05 TensorFlow/2.11.0-CUDA-11.7.0 scikit-learn/1.1.2``
       - For Pytorch ``module load GCC/11.3.0 Python/3.10.4 SciPy-bundle/2022.05 PyTorch/1.12.1-CUDA-11.7.0 scikit-learn/1.1.2``
+   - NSC:
-   - NSC: For Tetralith, use virtual environment.
+      - For Tetralith, use virtual environment.
 Pytorch and TensorFlow might coming soon to the cluster!
+   - PDC:
-   - PDC: For both TensorFlow and Pytorch : ``module load PDC singularity/4.1.1-cpeGNU-23.12``
+      - For both TensorFlow and Pytorch : ``module load PDC singularity/4.1.1-cpeGNU-23.12``

 .. admonition:: Learning Material
    :class: dropdown